katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - PIC: Tom after a year - seems like all we do every day is go round in circles rewriting each other's code in our own style
 - What is the value in being competative?
 Co-production is the opposite of heroic leadership.
 - Maybe you come to the code and don't understand.
 Ask.
+- FIX Holly story is "because of Tom's experience, I was careful to let them do it their way"
 +++

 ## Team style not indy style